djey47/cool-updown-nxt/api/README.md

 **Notes**
 - The key used for each diagnostics entry is the device identifier
-- `on` fields allow to track the moment where diagnostics have been processed
+- `on` field allow to track the moment where diagnostics have been processed
 - Ping `status`: available values are either `ok`, `ko` or `n/a`
 - Power `state`: available values are either `on`, `off` or `n/a`.
 - Power `lastStartAttemptReason` or `lastStartAttemptReason`: available values are one of the following: `none`, `api`, `scheduled` or `external`.